oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/startup.md

 * `volumes`
 * `volumeMounts`

+For Model in Image, a change to the `introspectVersion` field, which causes the operator to initiate a new [introspection]({{< relref "/userguide/managing-domains/domain-lifecycle/introspection.md" >}}), will result in the restarting of servers if the introspection results in the generation of a modified WebLogic domain home.
+See the documentation on Model in Image [runtime updates]({{< relref "/userguide/managing-domains/model-in-image/runtime-updates.md" >}}) for a description of changes to the model or associated resources, such as Secrets, that will cause the generation of a modified WebLogic domain home.

 {{% notice note %}}
-If the only change detected is the addition or modification of a domain-specified label or annotation, the operator will *patch* the server's pod rather than restarting it.
-Removing a label or annotation from the domain resource will cause neither a restart nor a patch.
+If the only change detected is the addition or modification of a customer-specified label or annotation, the operator will *patch* the Pod rather than restarting it.
+Removing a label or annotation from the Domain will cause neither a restart nor a patch.
 It is possible to force a restart to remove such a label or annotation by modifying the `restartVersion`.
 {{% /notice %}}

 {{% notice note %}}
-Prior to version 2.2, the operator incorrectly restarted servers when the `serverStartState` property was changed.
+Prior to version 2.2.0, the operator incorrectly restarted servers when the `serverStartState` field was changed.
 Now, this property has no affect on already running servers.
 {{% /notice %}}

 ### Rolling restarts

-Clustered servers that need to be restarted are gradually restarted (for example, `rolling restarted`) so that the cluster is not taken out of service and in-flight work can be migrated to other servers in the cluster.
+Clustered servers that need to be restarted are gradually restarted (for example, "rolling restarted") so that the cluster is not taken out of service and in-flight work can be migrated to other servers in the cluster.

-The `maxUnavailable` property on the domain resource determines how many of the cluster's servers may be taken out of service at a time when doing a rolling restart.
+The `maxUnavailable` field on the Domain determines how many of the cluster's servers may be taken out of service at a time when doing a rolling restart.
 It can be specified at the domain and cluster levels and defaults to 1 (that is, by default, clustered servers are restarted one at a time).

 When using in-memory session replication, Oracle WebLogic Server employs a primary-secondary session replication model to provide high availability of application session state (that is, HTTP and EJB sessions).